webaverse-studios/webaverse/README.md

 npm run dev
 ```

-Once the server has started up, you can press the "A" key to visit `https://local.webaverse.com`.
+Once the server has started up, you can press the "A" key to visit `https://localhost:4200`.

 ## Installation and Running on Windows

 #### WSL

-You need to use Windows Subsystem for Linux to install and run Webaverse.
+You may need to use Windows Subsystem for Linux to install and run Webaverse.
 [This video](https://www.youtube.com/watch?v=5RTSlby-l9w) shows you how you can set up WSL and Ubuntu.

 Requirements: